A-PRASATHARUMUGAM/NET_REPOSITORY/Daily_Progress_Update.md

 - Once lite Revision the laravel

 Target
-- Finished the Proper Authentication page
+- Finished the Proper Authentication page Using sanctum
 - Proper DataBase Connectivity Relationship
 - Add button to uploade the image to show the front end